parklab/focal-amplification/Docs/workflow.md

 The scripts used for downstream analyses of the HTGTS dataset are available in the `HTGTS_annotation_visualization.R`.
 The raw output from the GSEA analysis, `GSEA.report_for_na_pos_1650575918912.tsv`, is available in the <a href="https://github.com/parklab/focal-amplification/blob/main/Data">Data</a>.
 Relevant for Figure 3.

 ## Timing analysis
+To analyze the timing of copy-number gains in the breast cancer genomes, we used two different methods, relative and absolute timing of the segments as described in the manuscript.
+First, relative timing was analyzed based on the methods used in the PCAWG analysis (`MutationTimeR` package was used) using our custom code `TimeR_CNA_WGD.R`.
+Synchronicity of the copy-number gains were assessed using `TimeR_synchronicity_analysis.R`.

+For absolute timing, we determined the burden of pre-amplification mutation for each amplified genomic segment using `VEClonal_calculation_binomial.R`.
+Using the output of this analysis, we estimated the timing of major copy-number gains as well as the non-bridge arm gains from the select cases with TB amplification based on the scripts collected in `VEClonal_timing_analysis.R`.

 ## Transcriptome analysis